MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/teams-pc-all.md

 You may want to record the Remote Assist call for documentation or record-keeping purposes.
 There are three ways to record a call.
 The method you use depends on the type of call that you are in (1:1, group, or meeting) and other factors.

-### Method 1: Cloud-based recording for group calls and meetings using Teams
+**Method 1: Cloud-based recording for group calls and meetings using Teams**

 Teams desktop only supports recording group calls and meetings (regardless of how many call participants are in the meeting).
 In other words, when you are in a call, a Teams desktop user can use Teams to initiate a cloud-based recording only if the call is a group call or a meeting.
 (At this time, a HoloLens user cannot record the call.)

 See more pros and cons in the chart below, and see additional details here.

-### Method 2: Cloud-based recording for one-to-one calls using Teams Meet Now feature
+**Method 2: Cloud-based recording for one-to-one calls using Teams Meet Now feature**

 So how do you record a one-to-one call?
 You will need to make your one-to-one call a meeting.
 In other words, if you anticipate wanting to use Teams to create a cloud-based recording of a one-to-one call with a Remote Assist HoloLens user, the easiest way to do this is to initiate your call using the Teams **Meet Now** feature.
 (This effectively makes your ad hoc one-to-one call a meeting, and because Teams supports recording for meetings, you will be able record the call!)

 See more pros and cons in the chart below, and see additional details here.

-### Method 3: Desktop screen recording using Windows Gamebar
+**Method 3: Desktop screen recording using Windows Gamebar**

 However, Teams cloud-based recording has limitations.
 The recording captures the outgoing video feed (or avatar) of up to 4 call participants and the recording screen is divided evenly among the call participants.
 This means that if even if primarily care about what the HoloLens user sees, you cannot adjust the Teams recording layout to only capture what the HoloLens user sees.
 This may be particularly confusing for a call with two participants; **during the call**, you will see a **horizonal** section of the HoloLens user’s view, but because the Teams recording divides the recording screen into half, **in the call recording**, you will see a **vertical section** of the HoloLens user’s view.

 See more pros and cons in the chart below, and see additional details here (teams-pc.md/Cloud-based recording of group calls and meetings using Teams).

-### The HoloLens user can also record only the HoloLens view.
+**The HoloLens user can also record only the HoloLens view**

 See pros and cons in the chart below, and see additional details here (link to mobile doc).